ahmedtolan2019/lab-notes/software-lab-notes.md

 ### What is Software Engineering?

-**Software Engineering** is the disciplined application of engineering principles to the development of software.
-It encompasses a set of methodologies, tools, and practices aimed at producing high-quality software efficiently and reliably.
+**Software Engineering** is the disciplined application of engineering principles to the development, operation, and maintenance of software systems.
+It involves the systematic use of methodologies, tools, and techniques to produce high-quality software efficiently and reliably.

 #### Key Components: